RubixML/ML/README.md

 The [Multi Layer Perceptron](#multi-layer-perceptron) and [MLP Regressor](#mlp-regressor) are both neural networks capable of being built with an almost limitless combination of [Hidden layers](#hidden) employing various Activation Functions.
 The strength of deep neural nets (with 1 or more hidden layers) is its diversity in handling large amounts of data.
 In general, the deeper the neural network, the better it will perform.

 ### Activation Functions
-The input to every neuron is passed through an Activation Function which determines its output.
-There are different properties of Activation Functions that make them more or less desirable depending on your problem.
+The input to a node in the network is sometimes passed through an Activation Function (sometimes referred to as a *transfer* function) which determines its output behavior.
+In the context of a biologically inspired neural network, the activation function is an abstraction representing the rate of action potential firing of a neuron.

+Activation Functions can be broken down into three classes - Sigmoidal (or *S* shaped) such as [Hyperbolic Tangent](#hyperbolic-tangent), Rectifiers such as [ELU](#elu), and Radial Basis Functions (*RBFs*) such as [Gaussian](#gaussian).

 ### ELU
 Exponential Linear Units are a type of rectifier that soften the transition from non-activated to activated using the exponential function.